dgroup/docker-unittests/readme.md

 The main concept is that all tests should use the image as is without any 'internal' go-related features.
 We, like users, receive the image and we are going to check what we've got.

+The project has been started in Java as POC, however, I'm thinking about porting to python which is more suitable lang for the Ansible-oriented stack.
+Feel free to give any suggestions regarding another ways\languages.

 1. Define an [*.yml file](./.guides/image-tests.yml) with tests
    ```yml
    version: 1